perone/Pyevolve/docs/source/graphs.rst

 .. image:: imgs/graph_9_ex1.png
    :align: center

-.. note:: Here you can note some interesting thing, in this graph of the scaled
+.. note:: Here you can note some interesting things, in this graph of the scaled
-          score, the individuals fitness seems almost equaly distributed in the population.
+          score, the individual's fitnesses seem almost equaly distributed in the population.

 Now, the same plot using the "hot" colormap.